garrandall/popular-music-data/tracks/outta-your-mind-lil-jon-lmfao.md

-I'm a semi truck, no fucking brakes, outta control like a bull out da gate Get crunk, I'd get the fuck out the way, we get bananas like a room full of apes I done lost it, you flossin', im over here with my niggas in the mosh pit Throwing elbows, stomping shell toes, is that nigga dead?
+I'm a semi truck, no fucking brakes, outta control like a bull out da gate Get crunk, I'd get the fuck out the way, we get bananas like a room full of apes I done lost it, you flossin', I'm over here with my niggas in the mosh pit Throwing elbows, stomping shell toes, is that nigga dead?
 Who the fuck knows Shake them dreads like a motherfucking rasta, go dumb like a motherfucking monsta You an imposter, you're drinking water, we're drinking patron and chasing it with vodka